 Oil and gas drilling has serious consequences for our wildlands and communities.
 Drilling projects operate around the clock, disrupting wildlife, water sources, human health, recreation and other aspects of public lands that were set aside and held in trust for the American people.

-The Trump administration’s reckless policies put drilling above all else on public lands.
+The federal government has prioritized drilling above all other uses of our public lands, including habitat conservation and recreation.
 The oil and gas industry is encroaching upon too many of our nation’s unspoiled wildlands.
 And the consequences could be devastating for the environment and local communities.

 1. Drilling disrupts wildlife habitat

 Oil and gas extraction is a menace to wildlife.
 Loud noises, human movement and vehicle traffic from drilling operations can disrupt avian species’ communication, breeding and nesting.
 The infrastructure built for energy development can also get in the way.
 Powerlines, wellpads, fences, and roads fragment habitats for many species.